+It’s important to understand Arizona parental rights and responsibilities.
 Parenting isn’t easy.
 Especially these days.
 Peer pressure, gangs, drugs, school violence… a parent has an endless array of worries to keep them awake at night.
 Even disciplining your child can be a slippery slope that must be tread carefully.
 But sometimes, no matter how hard you work to see that your child acts appropriately when out of your presence, sometimes, kids get in trouble.

-Most states have what is called a Parent Responsibility Act. ( See Arizona Revised Statutes §12-661 ).
+Most states have what is called the Parent Responsibility Act. ( See Arizona Revised Statutes §12-661 ).
 In Arizona, both parents (whether married or not) or the minor’s legal guardian can be held civilly liable for any “malicious or willful misconduct” of the minor child.

-If more than one of your children is involved, you liability doubles, according to your parental rights.
-In Arizona, the Courts may also require parents or legal guardians to participate in court mandated counseling and/or other treatment programs if their minor children get in trouble with the authorities.
+If more than one of your children is involved, your liability doubles, according to your parental rights.
+In Arizona, the Courts may also require parents or legal guardians to participate in court-mandated counseling and/or other treatment programs if their minor children get in trouble with the authorities.
 The minor will face their own consequences and may be required to pay additional fines

-If your child has been accused of a crime, from misdemeanor to felony, you need to be aware of your parental rights in Arizona that impact you as well as your child.
+If your child has been accused of a crime, from a misdemeanor to a felony, you need to be aware of your parental rights in Arizona that impact you as well as your child.
 Now is not the time to take matters into your own hands.
 You need experienced, aggressive representation to protect you.

 If you need the best local family law lawyer, call us today at 480-994-8824 or click here for a free 30-minute legal consultation.